equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 		LSF_SERVER   be-grid01

-	ert will use ssh to submit your jobs using shell commands on the server be-grid01.
+	ERT will use ssh to submit your jobs using shell commands on the server be-grid01.
 For this to work you must have passwordless ssh to the server be-grid01.
 If you give the special server name LOCAL ERT will submit using shell commands on the current workstation.